-- i.
-New, innovative and bold approaches to partnership based on mutual collaboration and ownership, trust, alignment, harmonization, respect, results orientation, accountability, transparency, including with relevant stakeholders, and cooperation that leverages a whole-of-government and whole-of-society approach, by: Agreed ad ref - a.
-Expanding and diversifying partnerships with local authorities, civil society and non-governmental organizations, foundations, the private sector, academia and international financial institutions to implement the ABAS; Agreed ad ref - b.
-Supporting SIDS-SIDS cooperation, capacity building and knowledge exchange, particularly among SIDS institutions, including the SIDS-SIDS Green-Blue Economy Knowledge Transfer Hub at the University of the West Indies Cave Hill Campus in Barbados; and Agreed ad ref - c.
-Leveraging North-South, Triangular and South-South cooperation, including SIDS-to-SIDS to mobilize human, financial, technical, and technological resources, while recalling that South-South cooperation is not a substitute for, but rather a complement to, North-South cooperation.
-Agreed ad ref
+(a) New, innovative and bold approaches to partnership based on mutual collaboration and ownership, trust, alignment, harmonization, respect, results orientation, accountability, transparency, including with relevant stakeholders, and cooperation that leverages a whole-of-government and whole-of-society approach, by:

+(i) Expanding and diversifying partnerships with local authorities, civil society and non-governmental organizations, foundations, the private sector, academia and international financial institutions to implement the Antigua and Barbuda Agenda for Small Island Developing States;

+(ii) Supporting SIDS-SIDS cooperation, capacity-building and knowledge exchange, particularly among institutions of small island developing States, including the SIDS-SIDS Green-Blue Economy Knowledge Transfer Hub at the University of the West Indies Cave Hill campus in Barbados;

+(iii) Leveraging North-South, triangular and South-South cooperation, including SIDS-to-SIDS, to mobilize human, financial, technical and technological resources, while recalling that South-South cooperation is not a substitute for, but rather a complement to, North-South cooperation.

 IV.
-A More Effective UN In Support of SIDS Agreed ad ref

-- 33. We value the role of the United Nations system in supporting SIDS to achieve their sustainable development objectives, and request all United Nations development system entities to contribute to the implementation of, and to integrate, the ABAS into their strategic and work plans, in accordance with their mandates.
-Agreed ad ref - 34.
-We underline the need to give due consideration to the issues and concerns of small island developing States in all relevant major United Nations conferences and processes and the relevant work of the United Nations development system.
-Agreed ad ref - 35.
-We call upon the United Nations system to ensure country and multi-country offices of all United Nations entities operating in SIDS are well resourced, with staff with the appropriate skills, experience, country-context and capacities to operate effectively, and to avoid vacancies at the country-level, particularly in Resident Coordinator Offices.
-Agreed ad ref - 36.
-We request the Secretary-General, within his annual report to the General Assembly for the 80th Session on the implementation of the ABAS, to present proposals to ensure a coordinated, coherent and effective UN system wide capacity development approach to SIDS and to enhance the implementation, monitoring and evaluation of the ABAS, including a potential single SIDS-dedicated entity at the UN Secretariat.
-Agreed ad ref - 37.
-We also request the United Nations Secretary-General, in consultation with States, including through the Steering Committee on SIDS Partnerships, to present recommendations for the strengthening of the SIDS Partnership Framework and the SIDS Global Business Network and its Forum.
-Agreed ad ref convene an inter-agency task force to develop a monitoring and evaluation framework, with clear targets and indicators, to be completed by no later than the second quarter of 2025.
-The framework should build on the monitoring and evaluation framework for the SAMOA Pathway, in line with the targets and indicators of the SDGs, and use data from existing reporting mechanisms where possible and should not be overly burdensome or create new processes or requirements for SIDS.
-Agreed ad ref
+A more effective United Nations in support of small island developing States

+33. We value the role of the United Nations system in supporting small island developing States to achieve their sustainable development objectives and request all United Nations development system entities to contribute to the implementation of, and to integrate, the Antigua and Barbuda Agenda for Small Island Developing States into their strategic and work plans, in accordance with their mandates.

+34. We underline the need to give due consideration to the issues and concerns of small island developing States in all relevant major United Nations conferences and processes and the relevant work of the United Nations development system.

+35. We call upon the United Nations system to ensure country and multi-country offices of all United Nations entities operating in small island developing States are well resourced, with staff with the appropriate skills, experience, country context and capacities to operate effectively, and to avoid vacancies at the country level, particularly in resident coordinator offices.

+36. We request the Secretary-General, in his annual report to the General Assembly at its eightieth session on the implementation of the Antigua and Barbuda Agenda for Small Island Developing States, to present proposals to ensure a coordinated, coherent and effective United Nations system-wide capacity-development approach to small island developing States and to enhance the implementation, monitoring and evaluation of the Agenda, including a potential single SIDS-dedicated entity at the Secretariat.

+37. We also request the Secretary-General, in consultation with States, including through the Steering Committee on Partnerships for Small Island Developing States, to present recommendations for the strengthening of the Small Island Developing States Partnership Framework and the Small Island Developing States Global Business Network and its Forum.

-V. Monitoring and Evaluation
+V. Monitoring and evaluation